SF Museum logo The Starfleet Museum The Romulan Empire

 *All specifications are estimates unless otherwise noted.

 As UESN forces began their advance into Romulan territory in late 2158, the Romulans gradually abandoned any realistic hopes of resuming offensive action or achieving their war aim of conquering Vulcan.
 Instead, defense of Romulan space and Romulan worlds became paramount.
-For this reason, ship production began to shift from CABBAGE-class cruisers to the purely defensive CHOWDER-class cruiser.
-Also known as "squids" or "Veronus" by UESN Intelligence, CHOWDER cruisers replaced the large hemispherical hull of CABBAGE with a gently tapered cylindrical hull 30 m in diameter.
+For this reason, ship production began to shift from Cabbage-class cruisers to the purely defensive Chowder-class cruiser.
+Also known as "squids" or "Veronus" by UESN Intelligence, Chowder cruisers replaced the large hemispherical hull of Cabbage with a gently tapered cylindrical hull 30 m in diameter.
 A small wing atop the hull was tipped with two spindles that may have been auxiliary directional warp nacelles for increased maneuverability at warp speeds.
-A smaller version of the standard Romulan fusion powerplant appeared to be used, but slightly slimmer warp nacelles were capable of propelling CHOWDER to a maximum observed speed of warp 3.2.
-Armament included lasers, a plasma cannon, and six missiles launchers.
+A smaller version of the standard Romulan fusion power plant appeared to be used, but slightly slimmer warp nacelles were capable of propelling Chowder to a maximum observed speed of wf 3.2.
+Armament included a plasma cannon and six missile launchers.

-CHOWDER-class cruisers, usually in groups of three, were based in the predicted pathways of UESN attacks.
-They attempted to approach within approximately 3 AU (450 million km) of their targets, usually YORKTOWN carriers, and launch their missiles before the carriers' own MINOTAUR fighters had been launched.
-Since YORKTOWNS were often escorted by POWHATAN cruisers, one CHOWDER usually attempted to engage the POWHATAN while the other CHOWDERS attacked the carrier.
-CHOWDERS normally carried "Mambo" or "Misfit" antiship warp missiles (as many as 20 were observed to be fired from a single CHOWDER cruiser) with an estimated range of 5 AU (750 million km) and a 100-kt fusion warhead.
+Chowder-class cruisers, usually in groups of three, were based in the predicted pathways of UESN attacks.
+They attempted to approach within approximately 8 au (1.2 billion km) of their targets, usually Yorktown carriers, and launch their missiles before the carriers' own Minotaur fighters had been launched.
+Since Yorktowns were often escorted by Powhatan cruisers, one Chowder usually attempted to engage the Powhatan while the others attacked the carrier.
+Chowder normally carried "Mambo" or "Misfit" antiship warp missiles (as many as 30 were observed to be fired from a single Chowder cruiser) with an estimated range of 12 au (1.8 billion km) and a 100-kt fusion warhead.

-If, on the other hand, a CHOWDER cruiser were able to close within 5 million km of its target without themselves being destroyed, the plasma cannon could be used.
-With a direct hit this devastating weapon could destroy any UE ship but was completely unguided and incapable of supraluminal speeds.
+If, on the other hand, a Chowder cruiser were able to close within 5 million km of its target without itself being destroyed, the plasma cannon could be used.
+With a direct hit this devastating weapon could destroy any UESN ship, but was completely unguided and incapable of supraluminal speeds.
 However, neither could it be spoofed or otherwise stopped without a direct hit with a defensive fusion-tipped missile or impact with a suitably large object.
 Since the plasma bolt took some 17 seconds to reach targets at extreme range, the most effective tactic was for Yorktown carriers to be ambushed while in normal space, most likely when launching or recovering fighters and, therefore, unable to maneuver.

-Despite their increased speed and maneuverability, CHOWDER-class ships were only marginally more successful than the larger CABBAGE-class ships in stopping attacks by UESN task forces comprising M/AM-powered cruisers, carriers, and fighters.
-By the time CHOWDERS entered service, most UESN task forces included long-range subspace sensor cruisers that could detect attacking Romulan cruisers at distances of 1 light year.
-UESN missiles equipped with M/AM fuel cells generally had higher speeds, greater ranges, more accurate guidance systems, and larger warheads than did fusion-powered Romulan missiles and were usually able to intercept and destroy Romulan cruisers long before they were able to fire their own missiles.
-Furthermore, CHOWDERS were completely outclassed in ship-to-ship combat by the smaller, faster, and more maneuverable MINOTAURS and even POWHATAN-class cruisers.
-Of the 112 CHOWDER-class cruisers encountered by UE Alliance forces during the war, 82 were destroyed.
-CHOWDERS were, however, able to destroy or heavily damage 5 unescorted YORKTOWN carriers and 19 other ships of various types.
+Despite their increased speed and maneuverability, Chowder-class ships were only marginally more successful than the larger Cabbage-class ships in stopping attacks by UESN task forces comprising M/AM-powered cruisers, carriers, and fighters.
+By the time Chowder entered service, most UESN task forces included Marconi-class cruisers equipped with long-range subspace sensors that could detect attacking Romulan cruisers at distances of 1 ly.
+UESN missiles generally had higher speeds, greater ranges, more accurate guidance systems, and larger warheads than did fusion-powered Romulan missiles and were usually able to intercept and destroy Romulan cruisers long before they were able to fire their own missiles.
+Furthermore, Chowder was completely outclassed in ship-to-ship combat by the smaller, faster, and more maneuverable Minotaur fighters and even Powhatan-class cruisers.
+Of the 112 Chowder-class cruisers encountered by UESN and Andorian forces during the war, 82 were destroyed.
+Chowder cruisers were, however, able to destroy or heavily damage 5 Yorktown carriers and 19 other ships of various types.

 Orthographic views